danielperna84/hass-wh-triggers/README.md

 ## Disclaimer

 This app is in an early stage and should only be used with great caution.
 I am not responsible for any damage that might result out of using my work.
 Use at your own risk!
+I also have to mention, that this is my first Flask app.
+So I might be doing some pretty stupid stuff.
+Feel free to review my code and suggest improvements.